getsentry/platformicons/README.md

-platformicons
+Platformicons
 =============

-A platform and web framework icon font.
+A platform and web framework icon font by the people behind www.getsentry.com.